NIRSpec MPT - Planner

 Fixed Dithers

-For each new dither that is added to the Pattern table in APT, an additional primary pointing will result, along with an associated MSA configuration.
+For each new dither that is added to the Pattern table in APT, an additional pointing will result in the Plan, along with an associated MSA configuration.
 This in turn results in an additional exposure or a set of nodded exposures.
 The number of (MSA) configurations needed to execute the entire set of dithers is computed and displayed beneath the table of dithers shown in the GUI.

-One option to improve the use of the MSA real estate is to select Partially Completed Sources in the Planner when Fixed Dithers are used.
+An option to improve the use of the MSA real estate is to select Partially Completed Primaries and/or Partially Completed Fillers in the Planner when Fixed Dithers are used.
+When Fixed Dithers are selected, there are two separate checkboxes for this below the Fixed Dithers specification shown in Section 4 of Figure 1.

-When Partially Completed Sources is selected, the Plan will include Primary sources observed at some, but not all, dither points.
-This is done iteratively; after determining the set of completed Primary sources, MPT will add in Primary sources that appear in n-1 dither points, where n is the total number of dither points.
+When Partially Completed Primaries is selected, the Plan will include Primary sources observed at some, but not all, dither points.
+This is done iteratively; after determining the set of completed Primary sources, and a best pointing for each dither, MPT will add in other Primaries that appear in n-1 dither points, where n is the total number of dither points.
 Then, the Primary sources in n-2 dither points are added, and so on.
 The user-specified number of Minimum Dither Points is provided to limit how far this process is allowed to go.
-If a value of 1 Minimum Dither Points is selected, sources in areas of the MSA with no overlap between dithers can become populated with other Primary sources.
-Finally, if Fillers are included in the Planner, they are added in using the same iterative process, to maximize the number of exposures of these as well, but only after the best pointings have been selected using the Primaries alone.
+If Minimum Dither Points = 1 is selected, sources in areas of the MSA with no overlap between dithers can become populated with other Primary sources.
+If a Filler candidate set is included in the Planner, and Partially Completed Fillers is selected, they are added in using the same iterative process after the best pointings have been selected, and also after the MSA configs are filled with as many Primary sources as allowed by the Planner selections for those sources.

-A dispersion-direction offset of 80 or more shutters can be used to fill the wavelength gap that will be present in many medium or high-resolution grating spectra.
-APT will soon have an option to avoid the selection of source shutters that would result in wavelength gaps in observed source spectra.
+A dispersion-direction offset of 80 or more shutters can be used to fill the wavelength gap that are present in many medium or high-resolution grating spectra.
+Using this option will require a second exposure.
+However, APT now has an option to restrict the selection of sources to shutters that would not result in wavelength gaps in observed source spectra.
+See Section 6.
+This option does not result in new exposures.
+Only sources in shutters which do not suffer from gaps in the selected disperser will be selected, which can limit the number of sources in the MSA configuration.

 MPT section 5: Exposure setup